Russians control 80% of key Ukraine city, cut escape routes - NewsBreak

 He said Tuesday the plan would involve building temporary storage silos on Ukraine’s borders to deal with the problem of the different rail gauges that Ukrainian and European railway systems use.

-Ukraine is one of the world's biggest exporters of wheat, corn and sunflower oil.
-The lack of Ukrainian grain on world markets is threatening to exacerbate food shortages and inflation across the world.
+Ukraine is a global bread basket nation whose exports to world markets have been sharply disrupted by the war.
+The lack of Ukraine grain on world markets is threatening to exacerbate food shortages and inflation across the world.
 Many African and Middle Eastern countries rely heavily on Ukrainian grain and could face problems feeding their people without it.

 Nearly two-thirds of the children in Ukraine have been uprooted during the war, according to a U.N. official who visited the country last week.